 How to get there: Take the LIRR to Huntington.
 East Setauket is a five-minute taxi or bike ride from there.

 Dubois Farms | Apple Daze Festival | September 20 & 21st | Highland

 While you might leave in a daze after noshing on too many apples, cobblers and cakes, there is no confusion that Dubois Farms’ Apple Daze Festival is two days of family fun, all in honor of Fall’s favorite fruit.
 Pick your own fruits and vegetables, from apples to nectarines to tomatoes, and catch a tractor-powered wagon ride around the grounds, or take in the fall foliage at a canter, courtesy of the farm’s three friendly ponies.
 While the kids visit with the farm’s animals, sit back, sip cider, and enjoy Autumn in Ulster County.

 How to get there: Take the Metro-North Hudson line to Poughkeepsie.
 The Farms are only a 30-minute bike ride or 10 minute taxi ride away.

-For layer upon layer of flaky, apple-filled goodness, head to Queens County Farm’s Apple Festival from 11am-4pm, when the nation’s largest apple cobbler will be prepared.
-Take a bite or two of the record-winning pastry, and wash it down with a glass of Queens County Farm’s fresh-pressed cider.
-In addition to dessert delights, Queens County Farm’s Apple Festival also boasts free children’s games and prizes.
+For layer upon layer of flaky, apple-filled goodness, head to Queens County Farm’s Kick Off fest from 11am-4pm.
+Arrive early and enjoy bites of donuts, apples, and award-winning apple pie, and wash it down with a glass of Queens County Farm’s fresh-pressed cider.
 With free admission, activities and apples, all you need to bring is your appetite.